A college degree is one signal.

 A no-degree job may still require serious skill.

-A no-skill job usually means anyone can do it with little training.
-Those jobs usually do not pay much unless there is risk, commission, overtime, travel, physical demand, or a catch.
+A no-skill job usually means almost anyone can do it with little training.
+Those jobs usually do not pay much unless there is risk, commission, overtime, travel, physical demand, scarcity, licensing, or a catch.

 If a listing says you can earn huge money with no degree, no training, no experience, no interview, and no clear work, slow down.